ajbrock/ajbrock.github.io/pages/pages-root-folder/index.md

   title: "Hackprop: (Mis)adventures in re-inventing the wheel"
   url: 'http://www.mlbloopers.net/blog/'
   image: widget-1-302x182.jpg
-  text: 'The deep learning paradigm shift has come with ample criticisms of its limitations, with even lead conspirators like Geoff Hinton suggesting that the way forward requires scrapping and replacing fundamentals like backprop.
-In this post, I'll take Geoff's challenge and repeatedly, utterly fail.'
+  text: "The deep learning paradigm shift has come with ample criticisms of its limitations, with even lead conspirators like Geoff Hinton suggesting that the way forward requires scrapping and replacing fundamentals like backprop.
+In this post, I'll take Geoff's challenge and repeatedly, utterly fail."
 #widget2:
 #  title: "Why use this theme?"
 #  url: 'http://phlow.github.io/feeling-responsive/info/'